carbon-language/carbon-lang/lldb/docs/status/about.rst

 The LLDB debugger APIs are exposed as a C++ object oriented interface in a shared library.
 The lldb command line tool links to, and uses this public API.
-On Mac OS X the shared library is exposed as a framework named LLDB.framework, and unix systems expose it as lldb.so.
+On macOS the shared library is exposed as a framework named LLDB.framework, and unix systems expose it as lldb.so.
 The entire API is also then exposed through Python script bindings which allow the API to be used within the LLDB embedded script interpreter, and also in any python script that loads the